- Explain how entry and exit lead to zero profits in the long run

 To understand how short-run profits for a perfectly competitive firm will evaporate in the long run, imagine the following situation.
 The market is in long-run equilibrium, where all firms earn zero economic profits producing the output level where P = MR = MC and P = AC.
 No firm has the incentive to enter or leave the market.
 Let’s say that the product’s demand increases, and with that, the market price goes up.
 The existing firms in the industry are now facing a higher price than before, so they will increase production to the new output level where P = MR = MC.

-This will temporarily make the market price rise above the average cost curve, and therefore, the existing firms in the market will now be earning economic profits.
+This will temporarily make the market price rise above the minimum point on the average cost curve, and therefore, the existing firms in the market will now be earning economic profits.
 However, these economic profits attract other firms to enter the market.
 Entry of many new firms causes the market supply curve to shift to the right.
 As the supply curve shifts to the right, the market price starts decreasing, and with that, economic profits fall for new and existing firms.
 As long as there are still profits in the market, entry will continue to shift supply to the right.
 This will stop whenever the market price is driven down to the zero-profit level, where no firm is earning economic profits.

 Short-run losses will fade away by reversing this process.
 Say that the market is in long-run equilibrium.
 This time, instead, demand decreases, and with that, the market price starts falling.
 The existing firms in the industry are now facing a lower price than before, and as it will be below the average cost curve, they will now be making economic losses.
 Some firms will continue producing where the new P = MR = MC, as long as they are able to cover their average variable costs.
 Some firms will have to shut down immediately as they will not be able to cover their average variable costs, and will then only incur their fixed costs, minimizing their losses.
 Exit of many firms causes the market supply curve to shift to the left.
 As the supply curve shifts to the left, the market price starts rising, and economic losses start to be lower.
 This process ends whenever the market price rises to the zero-profit level, where the existing firms are no longer losing money and are at zero profits again.
 Thus, while a perfectly competitive firm can earn profits in the short run, in the long run the process of entry will push down prices until they reach the zero-profit level.
 Conversely, while a perfectly competitive firm may earn losses in the short run, firms will not continually lose money.
 In the long run, firms making losses are able to escape from their fixed costs, and their exit from the market will push the price back up to the zero-profit level.
 In the long run, this process of entry and exit will drive the price in perfectly competitive markets to the zero-profit point at the bottom of the AC curve, where marginal cost crosses average cost.